StigNygaard/lastfm-widgets/services/README.md

 ## Option 1: Deno KV or in-memory

-The default Deno proxy-cache implementation used when deploying this project is using Deno KV.
-Implementation is in `proxy-api.ts` and the cache state is by default held in a key-value database (Deno KV).
+A Deno proxy-API implementation is located in `proxy-api.ts`.
+It is by default using _Deno KV_ (A Key-Value storage in Deno) for caching.
 Alternatively, you can configure it to use in-memory cache instead.
-KV is generally to be preferred when possible, but there are monthly read and write limits for KV-values if you are hosting on, for example, Deno Deploy.
+But KV should be the preferred cache when possible.
+There are however monthly read and write limits for KV-values if you are hosting on for example Deno Deploy.
 And if the limits become a problem, the in-memory variant is good to have as a fallback option.

 Also, KV is still considered an 'in development' technology.
 But it has existed for a while and seems reliable – at least for non-critical use.